Banagher GAC

 St Mary's Banagher GAC (CLG Naomh Mhuire Beannchar) is a Gaelic Athletic Association club based in the Feeny / Park area of County Londonderry, Northern Ireland.
 The club is a member of the Derry GAA.
 Banagher is a dual club and currently caters for Gaelic football, hurling and camogie.
-The club motto is the Irish Ni neart go misneach, which translates as "No strength like courage".
+The club motto is the Irish Ní neart go misneach, which translates as "No strength like courage".

 Underage teams up to U-12s play in North Derry league and championships, from U-14 upwards teams compete in All-Derry competitions.
 The club was formed in 1965, when St Mary's Park and St Joseph's Banagher amalgamated.